w3c/wai-curricula/content/designer/multimedia-and-animations.md

   * captions; text versions of the speech and non-speech audio information needed to understand the content
   * text transcripts; text that provides an alternative to visual and audio information
   * sign language; the native language of some deaf people
-* design mechanisms for controlling the volume of audio that plays automatically for more than 3 seconds
+* design methods for controlling the volume of audio that plays automatically for more than 3 seconds
-* design mechanisms to pause, stop, or hide alternatives to multimedia content that blink, move, or auto-update
+* design methods to pause, stop, or hide alternatives to multimedia content that blink, move, or auto-update
 * design the placement and user experience of alternatives for multimedia content, including audio descriptions, captions, transcripts, and sign language
-* design mechanisms to turn on and off audio descriptions, captions, transcripts, and sign language
+* design methods to turn on and off audio descriptions, captions, transcripts, and sign language
 * design player controls that:
   * have descriptive names
   * are operable by keyboard